 The Yuba River Basin has dry, warm summers with little to no precipitation and cool, wet winters with moderate to heavy precipitation; usually in the form of snow above elevation 5,000 ft.
-Annual temperatures in the Project Area4 range from below zero degrees Fahrenheit (°F) to above 100°F.
+Annual temperatures in the Project Area5 range from below zero degrees Fahrenheit (°F) to above 100° F.

-2 A complete description of the agricultural diversion demand timeseries is included in Attachment 2-2A to the Water Balance/Operations Model, Technical Memorandum 2-2, which is included in Appendix E6 to Exhibit E of this Application for New License.
+3 A complete description of the agricultural diversion demand timeseries is included in Attachment 2-2A to the Water Balance/Operations Model, Technical Memorandum 2-2, which is included in Appendix E6 to Exhibit E of YCWA's Amended FLA.

-3 The forecasted seasonal unimpaired flow at Smartsville is estimated each year by California Department of Water Resources (DWR) and reported monthly in Bulletin 120, Water Conditions in California.
-The unimpaired flow at Smartsville controls YCWA contractual delivery obligations to senior water right holders on the Yuba River downstream of Narrows 2 Powerhouse, and is used to calculate the Yuba River Index (YRI), defined in RD-1644, and the North Yuba Index (NYI), defined in the Lower Yuba River Accord Agreement (Yuba Accord).
+4 The forecasted seasonal unimpaired flow at Smartsville is estimated each year by the California Department of Water Resources (DWR) and reported monthly in Bulletin 120, Water Conditions in California.
+The unimpaired flow at Smartsville controls YCWA's contractual delivery obligations to senior water right holders on the Yuba River downstream of Narrows 2 Powerhouse, and is used to calculate the Yuba River Index (YRI), defined in RD-1644, and the North Yuba Index (NYI), defined in the Yuba Accord.

-4 For the purposes of this document, "Project Area" is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25-mile (mi) of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure.
+5 For the purposes of this document, "Project Area" is defined as the area within the FERC Project Boundary and the land immediately surrounding the FERC Project Boundary (i.e., within about 0.25-mile (mi) of the FERC Project Boundary) and includes Project-affected reaches between facilities and downstream to the next major water controlling feature or structure.

-Average-annual precipitation data obtained from the California Department of Water Resources (DWR), Division of Flood Management, California Data Exchange Center stations in the Project basin ranges from approximately 20.55 inches near Marysville, California, at elevation 88 ft, to approximately 58.35 inches near Camptonville, California at elevation 2,503 ft.
+Average-annual precipitation data obtained from the DWR, Division of Flood Management, California Data Exchange Center stations in the Project basin ranges from approximately 20.96 inches near Marysville, California, at an elevation 88 ft, to approximately 57.13 inches near Camptonville, California, at an elevation 2,503 ft.
 Monthly average precipitation for Camptonville and Marysville stations are provided in Table 3.2-1.